 Shares of our common stock will cease to be registrable securities upon the consummation of any sale of such shares pursuant to an effective registration statement or under Rule 144 under the Securities Act or when they become eligible for sale under Rule 144(k) under the Securities Act.
 However, any holder who has shares that would have been registrable securities but for their eligibility for sale under Rule 144(k) and who holds, in the aggregate, an amount of registrable securities with a market value in excess of \$25 million of our outstanding common stock will be entitled to continued demand and piggyback registration rights as described above.

-Immediately following this offering, shares of our common stock to be issued upon exchange of the LAZ-MD Holdings exchangeable interests and the Lazard Group common membership interests will have the foregoing registration rights.
+Immediately following this offering, substantially all of our common stock to be issued upon exchange of the LAZ-MD Holdings exchangeable interests will have the foregoing registration rights.

 The Historical Partners Transaction Agreement